Lengths of Cycles in Generalized Pancake Graphs: Generalized Pancake Graph

 Since $\pmn$ and $\upmn$ are Cayley graphs, it follows that they are vertex-transitive.
 However, $\pmn$ and $\upmn$ are not edge-transitive but the set of edges with the same label do form an edge-transitive set (see Figure~\ref{fig:\p32} and Figure~\ref{fig:\p42}.)
 We prove this property in the Lemma that follows.
-As it is customary, if $G$ is a graph, we denote its vertex and edge set by $V(G)$ and $E(G)$, respectively.